broeky/docker-evohome/readme.md

 # Get started

+Copy the local.env.example to local.env and edit the vars to match your evohome login

 Build the container:
 `docker build -t evohome .`

-modify the env vars in the docker-compose file for evohome to match your evohome login

 Then start docker-compose:
 `docker-compose up -d`